 Leslie Shumka, 'Roman Slavery,' Chap.
 5 (pp. 72-93) in Themes in Roman Society and Culture.
 An Introduction to Ancient Rome, Gibbs, Nikolic, and Ripat, edd.
 (Oxford 2014).
 This chapter is the first part of THIS PDF (CLICK HERE)

 Appian (our old friend!), The Civil Wars, Book 1.116-121 on the revolt of Spartacus, a slave who led a 'servile war' from 73-71 BC.
 CLICK HERE FOR A PDF (apologies for the quality of the scan, but it's only a couple of pages).

 ☞As you read this text, give some thought to why, according to Appian, Spartacus led a slave revolt.
 What grievances lay behind their actions, in other words?
 This is in fact one of the most famous episodes in Roman history, not least for the fact that it was one of only two serious revolts by the slave population in all of Rome's history.

-For Thursday we will focus on the following reading (and we may or may not get through all of it, though it represents in total only 70 pages of relatively short passages.
+Starting Thursday I'll focus on the following reading (and we may or may not get through all of it, though it represents in total only 70 pages of relatively short passages).
 Please make sure you read my blurb about this book after I tell you what you're reading in it:

 Thomas Wiedemann, Greek and Roman Slavery (Routledge 1980), Chaps.
 7-10.
 This book is available to read online (or to download pdfs of individual chapters) through the library.
 Click HERE to go to that link (assuming this takes you to the correct page, you'll want to follow the link to Ebook Central Academic Complete...if the link doesn't work for you, just search for the book in the UW Library Catalogue).
 However, I have thoughtfully downloaded the pdfs for you as follows: